Skip to Content

 Prevents Injuries

-Because a harness takes pressure away from the neck and distributes it across your Labrador’s upper body, you can pull the leash without hurting him.
 More importantly, your Labrador can pull the lead without hurting himself.
 It is worth noting that you still need to teach your dog not to pull on the leash so that walking him doesn’t become a chore.

 More Room for Error

-If your Labrador puppy wears a collar, you need to follow his growth closely lest the collar begins choking him.
+If your Labrador puppy wears a collar, you must follow his growth closely lest the collar begins choking him.
 With harnesses, there’s more room to grow, and even when it becomes too tight, at least your dog’s neck is not under strain.
-Above all, it is more noticeable when your puppy outgrows his harness compared to when he outgrows his collar.

 Gives You Cruelty-Free Control

 This flips the final disadvantage of dog collars.
-In the worst-case scenario, you get to hold back your Lab with sheer force without hurting him as much.
-Tugging on a collar when your Labrador is trying his best to get away is heartless.
-That said, you should note that dogs give in more easily when their collar is tugged compared to holding back a harness.
-The ease, however, is mutually exclusive with kindness in this instance as a submission comes through the pain with a collar.
+In the worst-case scenario, you can hold back your Lab with sheer force without hurting him as much.
+Tugging on a collar when your Labrador tries his best to escape is heartless.

 Disadvantages of Harnesses for Labrador Puppies